The Process of Getting an NIH Grant

 The Director of NIA approves payment of applications that have been favorably reviewed and for which sufficient funds are available.
 Primary weight is given to the perceived scientific quality of the application as judged by initial peer review.
 Consideration also is given to the proposed research’s relevance to NIA priorities and to the timeliness of the research.
 For general information about NIA’s extramural programs, contact DEAQuery@EXMUR.NIA.NIH.GOV.

-Usually only a small minority of recommended applications are awarded.
-A program administrator is responsible for managing awards and interacting with the principal investigator to facilitate achievement of the project's goals and to ensure adherence to all necessary policies and procedures.
-A grants management specialist also is assigned to the award and is responsible for the award's fiscal management and assuring the awardee's institution complies with government policies.
+Usually only a small number of recommended applications are awarded.
+NIA Program Officer is responsible for managing awards and interacting with the principal investigator to facilitate achievement of the project's goals and to ensure adherence to all necessary extramural policies and procedures.
+A grants management specialist also is assigned to the award and is responsible for the award's fiscal management and assuring the award recipient's institution complies with government policies.
 The grants management specialist is knowledgeable about allowable costs, various budgetary authorities, and fiscal accountability.
 The grants management specialist, review staff, and scientific program staff collaborate for issuance and management of the award.

 Watch this video to learn more about NIA funding and how to build a quality application: